Zenit (rocket family): History

 After nine successful launches, the Zenit produced a repeat performance of the 1990 disaster when on January 30, 2007, the first stage lost thrust and exploded.
-The flame deflector on the Sea Launch platform broke off and sunk into the water.
-Loose debris had gotten sucked into a turbopump, resulting in engine failure.
+The flame deflector on the Sea Launch platform broke off and sank into the water.
+Loose debris had been sucked into a turbopump, resulting in engine failure.

 By the late 2000s, the Zenit program at Baikonour was reviving and would see considerable success.

 On February 1, 2013, an Intelsat satellite launched from the Sea Launch Odyssey platform in the equatorial Pacific.
 The nighttime launch performed nominally for about 20 seconds when the first stage abruptly lost thrust.
 Approximately 40 seconds after liftoff, all telemetry data ceased.
 Subsequent investigation showed that the Zenit had begun deviating from its flight path when the pitch and roll maneuver started.
 The onboard computer sensed an abnormal situation and sent an automatic shutdown command to the first stage at T+23 seconds, and impact with the ocean occurred about one minute after liftoff.
 Ultimately, the failure was traced to a defective hydraulic pump that controlled gimbaling of the first stage engines.
 This resulted in the booster starting an uncontrolled rolling motion which caused the computer system to terminate all thrust.
 Although anomalous conditions began around T+11 seconds, the Zenit's flight computer was "locked" to prevent engine shutdown until at least 20 seconds after liftoff so the booster would not come down on or near the launch complex.
 Impact occurred about two miles downrange, but attempts to recover booster debris were unsuccessful.

 In February 2015, following a year of strained relations as a result of a Russian military intervention into Ukraine, Russia announced that it would discontinue its "joint program with Ukraine to launch Dnepr rockets and [was] no longer interested in buying Ukrainian Zenit boosters, deepening problems for [Ukraine's] space program and its struggling Yuzhmash factory."

 Strained relations between Ukraine and Russia after 2014 have led to Russian Federal Space Agency intending to purchase no more of the Zenit first-stage boosters made by Yuzhmash (powered by Russian engines).
 However 2 Zenit rockets that have been delivered to Russia for Russian Federal Space Agency missions will still be used; another Zenit rocket for launching a Ukrainian satellite has been completed but without engines due to lack of funding for payments.
 The world market for Zenit launch vehicles has shriveled since Sea Launch suspended operations, and the future of Zenit is uncertain.

 Despite the ongoing conflict between the two governments, a Zenit rocket was launched in December 2017, after a two-year hiatus, to deliver AngoSat 1.